-The batteries for the engine or engines, house and electronics are located in a compartment below the helm and accessed through a hatch in the rear head compartment bulkhead.
+The batteries for the engine or engines, house and electronics are located in the ski storage compartment below the cockpit sole.
 They are controlled by separate battery switches for the engines and for the house 12 volt accessories and electronics.
-The batteries themselves can be charged by the engines or by the optional battery charger when connected to shore power.
+The batteries themselves can be charged by the engines or by the battery charger when connected to shore power.

-Most 12 volt power is distributed to the 12 volt accessories through individual circuit breakers or fuses located in the cabin DC panel or behind the helm.
+Most 12 volt power is distributed to the 12 volt accessories through individual circuit breakers in the DC/battery switch panel located in the helm storage compartment.
 All circuit breakers and fuses are labeled by the name of the circuit they protect.
-Main circuit breakers in the cabin DC and battery switch panels protect the primary DC circuit, windlass, continuous power (24 Hour) and electronics.
+Main circuit breakers in the DC panel protect the primary DC circuit, windlass, amplifier and electronics.